 - They are too conservative.
 Even the most aggressive pre-mix fund is 25% out of the market.
 Pre-mix A (the most conservative option) has a whopping 80% of your investments in fixed income and cash.

 - The world stock mix is too high.
 In Pre-mix C, the World Equity Index represents over 57% of the stock portion of the investments.

-We like to have more granular control of where the investments are located and what premiums we are taking advantage of.
+We like to have more granular control of where your accounts are invested and which premiums we are counting on.

 So there you have it.
 A reasonable diversification plan for P&G stock in your PST account and 401(k)for people who are just now beginning to consider investments outside of P&G stock.

 This article first appeared on PersonalChoiceFinancial.com.
-Personal Choice Financial Advisors, LLC are fee only financial advisors who specialize in working with Procter & Gamble employees and retirees.
+Personal Choice Financial Advisors, LLC specializes in working with Procter & Gamble employees and retirees.
 All rights reserved.